amolnw/cs6242project/README.md

 A click on the individual hexagonal cell opens up a tooltip containing historical information, and predicted information for pickup counts, probability of collision, and predicted average trip price.

 There're also option to focus on collision as well as combination of both collision and pickup.
-The prediction and historical information provided in the tooltips are for the current day of the week, and hour of the day.
+The prediction and historical information provided in the tooltip are for the current day of the week, and hour of the day.
 However, there're dropdown to pick any specific day of the week or hour of the day to get the information for a particular cell.
 Heatmaps and legends are changed accordingly.